 - Admin controls

-- Email templates per notification type (subject/body/footer).
+- Email templates for Back-in-Stock and Price-Drop notifications. (subject/body/footer).

-- reCAPTCHA integration to reduce bot signups.
+- Optional Google reCAPTCHA v3 support to help reduce spam signups.

 - Automation